Attorneys and Staff

 PAULA S. NAKATA was born and raised on Oahu.
 She completed her undergraduate studies at the University of Hawaii at Manoa with a BBA in Management.
 She obtained her law degree from Gonzaga University School of Law and worked at the University Legal Assistance providing legal assistance to individuals of limited means in her last year of law school.
 During her summer breaks, she worked at the Law Office of Janice P. Kim which specialized in personal injury cases.

-She provided assistance to individuals in the Young Families in Need – GRADS Program and at the Women’s Drop-In Center.
+Ms. Nakata provided assistance to individuals in the Young Families in Need – GRADS Program and at the Women’s Drop-In Center.
 In her spare time, she volunteered with Hawaii Speech League and Hawaiian Humane Society.

 Jazmine Emerson